cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 This will create "webui-1.0.war" file into the "target" directory.
 Copy this war file to the "apps" folder as before.

 You can make changes to the front end (browser interface) which is written using the Carbon Design Framework on top of React.
 This is more involved.
+You do NOT need to do this to use the Carbon React UI, only if you wish to change the web pages.

 The source for this is found here: